AI-FORM Case Study

-- Full automatic meshing and FEM setup technology, all simulation results could be used as optimization criteria.
+- Fully automatic meshing and FEM setup technology, all simulation results can be used for optimization criteria.

-- No limited to input parameters and output parameters.
+- No limitations for input and output parameters.

 - DOE, GA and PSO method.

-- Professional tools to analysis optimization result, i.e. Pareto front point, parallel coordinator plot, etc.
+- Professional tool to analysis optimization result, i.e. Pareto front point, parallel coordinator plot, etc.

 - Parallel simulation and parallel optimization.